What is a Pet Passport?

 Related: Is your pet’s crate IATA-compliant?

-If traveling under non-commercial regulations, your pet’s passport including all required documents will be checked and entered into TRACES at customs clearance.
+If traveling under non-commercial regulations, your pet’s passport, including all required documents, will be checked and entered into TRACES at customs clearance.

 All commercial transports, whether by air or land, must be preregistered in TRACES, and the responsible transporter must be registered.

-Flights to Slovakia should be direct or transit through an EU Member State, part 1 or 2 listed third country if possible*.
+Flights to Slovakia should be direct or transit through an EU Member State, part 1 or 2 listed third country, if possible*.
 If your pet transits through an unlisted country, then a Transit Declaration will be required.
-The declaration must state that your pet has had no contact with rabies-carrying animals and remained secured within the airplane or airport.
+The declaration must state that your pet has had no contact with rabies-carrying animals and has remained secured within the airplane or airport.

 *Note: If your pet has a layover in an EU Member State in its itinerary, then additional requirements will apply.